wso2/docs-ei/en/streaming-integrator/docs/samples/AlertsAndThresholds.md

     | **StreamName**              | `TransactionStream`                    |

-    As a result, the attributes of the `RawMaterialStream` stream appear as marked in the image above.
+    As a result, the attributes of the `Transactiontream` stream appear as marked in the image above.

 3. Enter values for the attributes as follows: